forgery810/fl-studio-alesis-vixx/README.md

 - Starting with version 0.3 and later VI25 and 49 need two .vi2/.vi4 files to use all of the functionality.
 The idea is to flip between the two presets to gain access to everything the VI61 has.
 In step mode the first preset's knobs will affect steps 1-8 and the second preset 9-16.
 The same with mixer muting, mixer volume, panning and channel volume.

-- The .vi2/.vi4/.vi6 files labeled for version 0.5 will work with 1.0.

 ## Manual